whole-tale/wt-design-docs/development/mockups/tale-serialization/README.md

 - Matt: Start with flat representation
 - Other idea: Archive a bagit zip directly on dataone
 - Also add in ability to scan container fs for installed packages (deb, npm, etc.)
+- Add in related/prior art (like ERC, datapackage.json, etc.)